e30532/LibertySSO/KeyCloak.md

-Here is the simplest step to configure keycloak as an identity manager for liberty's openid connector.
+Here is the simplest step to configure keycloak as an identity manager for liberty's openid connector and SAML2.0.

-## Setting up Keycloak
+# Setting up Keycloak

 1. Provision OCP cluster.
 (I used 4.15.3)
 2. create a secret